Museum Hours:

 Time: 9:45 a.m. to 5:00 p.m.

-On Saturday, June 24, 2023, from 9:45 a.m. to 5:00 p.m., the Franklin D. Roosevelt Presidential Library and Museum will host the 19th annual Roosevelt Reading Festival.
-The day-long program will highlight the recently published work of fifteen authors -- including a special afternoon presentation with Jill Watts, author of The Black Cabinet: The Untold Story of African Americans and Politics During the Age of Roosevelt.
-The festival will be held in the Henry A. Wallace Center at the FDR Presidential Library and Home.
-This is a free public event, registration is not required.
+On Saturday, June 22, 2024, from 9:45 a.m. to 5:00 p.m., the FDR Presidential Library and Museum will host the 20th annual Roosevelt Reading Festival.
+The day-long program will highlight the recently published work of fifteen authors -- including a special afternoon presentation with Paul M. Sparrow, author of Awakening the Spirit of America: FDR's War of Words with Charles Lindbergh—and the Battle to Save Democracy.
+The festival will be held in the Henry A. Wallace Center.
+Free public event, registration is not required.

 Web Content Display Web Content Display